v-cakoll/docs.pl-pl/docs/core/tools/dotnet-add-package.md

 ## <a name="name"></a>Nazwa

-`dotnet add package` -Dodaje odwołania do pakietu do pliku projektu.
+`dotnet add package`-Dodaje odwołanie do pakietu do pliku projektu.

 ## <a name="synopsis"></a>Streszczenie